ch-stark/blogapplicationsetsglobalnamespace/blog.md

 #### Manage the `open-cluster-management-global-set` namespace by the dedault openshift-gitops instance

-To allow for the above namespace to be managed by OpenShift GitOps, we have labeled them with the following:
+To allow for the above namespace to be managed by OpenShift GitOps, we have label it as documented [here](https://docs.openshift.com/container-platform/4.11/cicd/gitops/setting-up-argocd-instance.html#gitops-deploy-resources-different-namespaces_setting-up-argocd-instance)

 ```
 oc label namespace open-cluster-management-global-set argocd.argoproj.io/managed-by=openshift-gitops
 ```

 ## Disabling Placement-Rules and Migrating Placement-Rules to Placement using PolicyGenerator